Revenue Maximization and Learning in Products Ranking: Best-x Algorithm for Optimal Ranking

-\sg{Recall that we index products in the order of decreasing prices according to \eqref{eq:product-indexing}.
+Recall that we index products in the order of decreasing prices according to \eqref{eq:product-indexing}.
 Therefore, the condition in Proposition~\ref{prop:prefix} states that the order of the product prices is consistent with the expected revenues that take into account their attractiveness.
 In other words, the products need to display clear ordering for the retailer: more expensive products also generate higher expected revenues.
-If there are products sold at high prices, but their purchase probabilities are low and drag down the expected revenues, then prefixing rankings are not optimal.}
+If there are products sold at high prices, but their purchase probabilities are low and drag down the expected revenues, then prefixing rankings are not optimal.

-\textbf{Case two: geometric span distribution.} \sg{When the attention span is random, we do not have an iterative formula like \eqref{eq:rec3}.
-As a result, we cannot gradually add products to existing rankings to construct longer rankings and resort to dynamic programming.
-This motivates us to investigate special attention distributions that preserve the iterative structure in \eqref{eq:rec3}.
-We show that when the attention spans have a geometric distribution, i.e., the tail probability $G_k = \PP(X \geq k)$ can be written as $G_k = \alpha^{k-1}$ for $1\leq k \leq M$, we can develop dynamic programming to solve the optimal ranking.
+\textbf{Case two: geometric distribution.} When the attention span is random, we do not have an iterative formula like \eqref{eq:rec3} for the expected total revenue.
+As a result, we cannot gradually add products to existing rankings to construct longer rankings and resort to the dynamic programming.
+This motivates us to investigate special attention span distributions that can preserve the iterative structure in \eqref{eq:rec3}.
+We show that when the attention spans have a (possibly truncated) geometric distribution, i.e., the tail probability $G_k = \PP(X \geq k)$ can be written as $G_k = \alpha^{k-1}$ for $1\leq k \leq M$, we can develop dynamic programming to find the optimal ranking.

-Under the (truncated) geometric distribution, the optimal expected revenue \eqref{eq:opt_random} can be expressed as
+Under the truncated geometric distribution, the optimal expected revenue \eqref{eq:opt_random} can be expressed as

 where $\sigma[2,M]$ denotes the sub-ranking of $\sigma$ from position two to $M$.
 Note that $\EE [R(\sigma[2,M], X )]$ is expected revenue conditional on the event that the customer doesn't purchase the first product.
 By the structure of the geometric distribution, it is the same as the expected revenue from displaying $\sigma[2,M]$ from position one to position $M-1$ for customers whose attention spans are geometrically distributed and truncated at $M-1$.
-The above formula gives us the basis for dynamic programming.
+The above recursive formula gives us the basis for dynamic programming---fixing the top product, the rest products should be displayed to maximize $\EE [R(\sigma[2,M], X )]$.

 However, we still need a similar result to Lemma~\ref{lem:fix-m-decrease-r} that dictates the ordering of the products in the optimal ranking.
 Otherwise, the state space of dynamic programming, which is the set of products in the sub-rankings, is combinatorial and growing exponentially.
 This is given in the next proposition: \begin{proposition} Suppose $G_k = \alpha^{k-1}$ for $1 \leq k \leq M$ with some $\alpha< 1$.
 The optimal ranking $\sigma^*$ satisfies